 I know I just recently posted another kind of kicked up Pimento Cheese not too long ago, my Roasted Red Pepper & Jalapeno Cheddar Spread.
 And it’s to die for, but this Tequila Spiked Pimento Cheese is a whole ‘nuther animal.
 Fair’s fair, so I gotta credit the amazing Chef Jonathan Sawyer and his recipe that appeared in Food & Wine.

 I did tinker a bit, adding in a couple of touches, using a cheaper tequila, and changing up the peppers; the original Fresnos are impossible to find in South Dakota (I’m still helping out the folks) especially in the dead of winter!
 And I upped the smokiness with just a touch of liquid smoke (see more about it on my list of Top Secret Super Stealth Arsenal of Ingredients.)
 Yeah, I get it, I’m a little dramatic!

-Let this Spiked Pimento Cheese sit for a bit for optimum flavor .
-You’ll love this as a spread but broil it for an incredible treat, on crackers or over fries.
+Let this Spiked Pimento Cheese sit for a bit for optimum flavor before serving.
+You’ll love this as a spread on crackers, smear it on bread & broil it for an incredible treat.
+Go a little crazy and use it for Pimento Cheese Fries.
+My folks, in their late 80s and early 90s, inhaled those!
 This recipe makes about 2 1/2 to 3 cups or so (I guessed but didn’t measure) so they’ll be plenty for just about anything you’d like to use this for!

-If you’re smart, every time you roast peppers, you’ll make extra to chuck in the freezer!
-That make this spread (or any salsa) easy to toss together.
+- If you’re smart, every time you roast peppers, you’ll make extra to chuck in the freezer!
+That makes this spread (or any salsa) easy to toss together.